 Melissa: I would say that we, as an QE, we should dispel the myths that we need to prove our value.
 Our values should be very prominent and eminent with the things that we do.
 So, hopefully the modernization of QA would move the fact that we need to constantly prove the values.
 Our values should go along with our ability to collaborate without a delivery team to show value as part of our normal day-to-day activities and ideally, we would no longer need to be using our platform to continue to prove the value of QA because we already have proven that in our work.

 Ralph: Well said, very well said.
 Well, I hope everyone has enjoyed this edition of QA talks.
 I am going to thank our guests today.

 Melissa Tondi, involved in Quality Engineering leadership for as she said, twenty years of experience in software quality engineering and process engineering.
-And of course, my good friend and co-host, Kalyan Rao Konda, President of Cigniti and head of the North America East business unit.
-Thank you both for your time.
+Thank you for your time.
 I have enjoyed it and I appreciate your inputs.

 Ralph: Remember, you can find this podcast on your favorite podcast platform and of course on apple podcast as well.
 Make sure you stay tuned for the next edition of QA talks.
 I am Ralph and we appreciate you listening.

 Quality Assurance is vital to the success of an organization’s digital transformation.
 Lack of control can quickly derail a company’s technological presence, costing thousands.
 At Cigniti, our resolution is to build a better world with better quality software.
 Renowned for the global thought leadership in the industry, we draw expertise from over a decade of test engineering experience across verticals.
 To learn how we do it, visit www.cigniti.com